 If you are unsuccessful, your Rejection letter will set out issues raised by Trustees.
-Unsuccessful applications may not be re-submitted, unless you are specifically invited to do so.
+Unsuccessful applications may not be re-submitted unless you are specifically invited to do so.
 Invitations to revise and resubmit applications are rare and will usually be accompanied by specific feedback on ways in which the project may be amended.

 If Trustees decide to take forward an application, you will be sent a Notice of award letter.
 The grant has not been confirmed at this stage.
 The Notice of award will include feedback from Trustees and details of any further requirements or issues on which the Foundation's staff need to be satisfied before a grant is confirmed.
+Occasionally, we send a

-Occasionally, the Notice of award letter will identify specific Trustee conditions.
+Conditional award letter that identifies specific Trustee conditions.
 Satisfying these conditions is fundamental to a decision to award, and they must be signed off by Trustees before the grant can be released.

 Provided your award is not conditional, the email containing the Notice of award letter will contain a link to a grant acceptance form (6.3) which must be completed before the Foundation can confirm the award (6.4).
+Conditional awards will be sent a link to the grant acceptance form (6.3) once the Foundation are content with your response to the Trustees' conditions.